turingschool/front-end-curriculum/lessons/module-4/new-technologies.md

 ## Goals

 - Introduce yourself to new, advanced topics for front-end development
-- See what interests you enough to learn on your own and incorporate into your capstone project
+- See what interests you enough to learn on your own and incorporate into your cross-pollination project
 - Differentiation!

 ## Topics